ArazAbishov/abishov.github.io/README.md

 # abishov.github.io

-Source code for github page powered by jekyll.
+Source code for blog powered by jekyll.